AdaCore/gnatstudio/docs/users_guide/extending.rst

   Describe how switches are grouped together on the command line to keep it shorter.
 It also defines aliases between switches.

-  it is easier to explain the functioning of this tag with an example.
+  It is easier to explain the functioning of this tag with an example.
 Specifying the GNAT switch :command:`-gnatyy` is equivalent to specifying :command:`-gnaty3abcefhiklmnprst`.
 This is a style check switch with a number of default values.
 But it can also be decomposed it